antocuni/antocuni.github.io/blog/posts/2025/09-tracing-jit-real-world-python/index.md

 <div class="slide" markdown="1">
 ### Task

-- Compute baricenter of a series of triangles serialized according to a binary protocol
+- Compute center of gravity of a series of triangles serialized according to a binary protocol

 - Simulate protobuf, capnproto, etc.